Being a lazy gardener I have a few tips to share on how to keep the joy in gardening when you have little time to devote to it.

 Last week we got started on a gardening series here at Flower Patch.

 If you missed Part 1 then click on over if you wish to start at the beginning.
-If you click on over it opens in a new page so you won’t lose your place here.

-Basically I covered why and how you would start in the Fall on your beautiful new garden.
+Basically, I covered why and how you would start in the Fall on your beautiful new garden.

 Two main points were how to build your soil for a great Spring and to start small.